F A Q s

 Tips for making sure our wedding is picture perfect?

-You can't control everything on your day, but here's some tips from our experiences of awesome weddings to keep in mind to help!
+You can't control everything on your day, but here's some tips from our experiences of awesome weddings to keep in mind.

-Natural light: When booking a ceremony venue or your getting ready accomodation, keep in mind natural light!
+When booking a ceremony venue or your "getting ready" accomodation, keep in mind natural light!
 Think windows with light streaming through.
 Having down lights or artificial lights is not flattering and can cause unsightly shadows and off skin tones.
 The makeup artist will always appreciate natural light too.

-Clutter: Try to keep mess and clutter away in a seperate room.
+Try to keep mess and clutter away in a seperate room.
 I know that seems impossible on a crazy day like your wedding, but the photos will come out a lot more cleaner and more pleasing to the eye.
 Nothing worse than a nice wide shot with sleepover bags in the corner and someones undies hanging over the chair.

-Outdoor ceremony: If having an outdoor ceremony, try to make sure there will be even shade for the time of your ceremony.
+If having an outdoor ceremony, try to make sure there will be even shade/light for the time of your ceremony.
 There is nothing worse than a squinting bride and groom with bright and dark patches all over your beautiful faces.
-If there is no shade, being back lit (having the sun behind you) is always more flattering than having the sun full blazing on you two.
+If there is no shade, being slightly back lit (having the sun somewhere behind you) is always more flattering than having the sun full blazing on you two.
 Also consider what time of the day it will be, as this will determine how harsh the sun will look on you.
 When scouting for locations for your ceremony make sure you also consider the time of year as the sun will be positioned differently.
 Don't forget to have a backup plan for if the weather doesn't go to plan (fingers and toes crossed that it doesn't rain!).
 Unexpected rain does happen and no back plan can leave you with a rusty, dusty hall as your new ceremony spot.

-Unplugged ceremony: This is something we like to suggest for a few reasons.
+This is something we like to suggest for a few reasons.
 An unplugged ceremony is where guests put away their phones and cameras, and enjoy the moment in real time and not through their cameras or phones.
-This means they get to be present and be there to witness and celebrate your day.
+This means they can be present and be there to witness and celebrate your day.
 This also means we won't have grandma holding up her new iPad in the middle of the aisle in all the shots.
 We have had so many near trips and ceremony shots of the bride walking down the aisle with people bending over pews and sticking their phone or cameras in front of the bride.
 It's a great way for guests to take some time away from all the gadgets and gizmos and just be in the moment and engage in your beautiful day.
 You are hiring us to photograph it anyway so Grandma can relax and enjoy the day knowing that she will have beautiful photos to add to her new iPad in due time.

-Time planning: This is a tricky one to balance.
-You want to be able to let your day just happen and enjoy what ever happens, we get it.
-With that in mind, try to remember that things happen and can put you behind time, which usually means less time spent on those moments that make some really special photos.
+Try to remember that things happen and can put you behind time, which usually means less time spent on those moments that make some really special memories (and photos!).
 Like enjoying the moment you finally put on your wedding dress, having a moment with your dad when he see's you for the first time, spending some time alone with your new husband/wife at sunset.
-All these things are often moments you want photographed or want to enjoy, but 9/10 brides don't plan enough time for these things which results in rushing and missed photo opportunities, and ultimately... not being able to fully enjoy the moments.
+All these things are often moments you want photographed or want to enjoy, but unfortunately, some couples don't plan enough time for these things which results in rushing and missed photo opportunities, and ultimately... not being able to fully enjoy those moments.

 Any other questions that didn't get answered?
 Or what some advice on planning your wedding?
 Then feel free to send us through an email via our contact page.